 StartQueryRequest |

 Container for the parameters to the StartQuery operation.
-Schedules a query of a log group using CloudWatch Logs Insights.
-You specify the log group and time range to query and the query string to use.
+Starts a query of one or more log groups using CloudWatch Logs Insights.
+You specify the log groups and time range to query and the query string to use.
 For more information, see CloudWatch Logs Insights Query Syntax.

 If you are using CloudWatch cross-account observability, you can use this operation